7 Easy MCT Oil Recipes for Energy & Focus (Beyond Just Coffee)

 - ½ cup ice

-Directions: Blend all ingredients on high until smooth and creamy (30–45 seconds).
+Directions: Blend on high until smooth and creamy (30–45 seconds).
 Sip slowly.

 2) Focused Protein Iced Mocha